Thursday, May 2, 2024

 The center for the micturition is situated in the Pons of the brain.

-Sensory information is carried from the bladder to the autonomic nerve center in the hypothalamus, which sends impulses to pons for action.
+Sensory information is carried from the bladder to the autonomic nerve center in the hypothalamus, which sends impulses to the pons for action.
 Somatic sensation is carried to the thalamus via the lateral spinothalamic tract, and then to the sensory cerebral cortex.
 Information for voluntary actions carried from the micturition center via the pudendal nerves to the bladder and external sphincter.

-After voluntary micturition is started, the sensory input continues to flow to the center form the passage of urine through the urethra and the state of the bladder.
+After voluntary micturition is started, the sensory input continues to flow to the center from the passage of urine through the urethra and the state of the bladder.
 Voluntary voiding is also helped by contraction of abdominal muscles.
 Voiding can be stopped and restarted by volition.

-1.Malalignment of urethra with the bladder.
+1. Malalignment of the urethra with the bladder.

-The urinary bladder rests on a muscular sling made by a group of pelvis muscles.
+The urinary bladder rests on a muscular sling made by a group of pelvic muscles.
 The apex of the bladder continues as the urethra in the same straight line.
 The bladder is fairly mobile, allowing it to increase and decrease in size as urine is collected continuously and emptied periodically.

 2. Nerve damage.